Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

-In this subsection, we evaluate the impact of the hyperparameters $\lambda$ and $\beta$.
-Specifically, $\lambda$ controls the strength of disentanglement between causal and shortcut features, while $\beta$ governs the degree of causal intervention.
-We fix one coefficient at its optimal value determined in the previous subsection and vary the other within the range (0.1, 1) using a step size of 0.1, conducting experiments on all four datasets.
+According to Eq.~\eqref{eq:16}, $\lambda$ controls the strength of disentanglement between causal and shortcut features, while $\beta$ governs the intensity of causal intervention.
+To investigate their effects, we fix one coefficient at its default value and vary the other within the range $(0, 1)$ with a step size of 0.2.
+Experiments are conducted on both the CMU-MOSI and CMU-MOSEI datasets, and the results are presented in Fig.~\ref{fig:para}.

-The experimental results are presented in Figure~\ref{fig:A1}, which shows how the MAE metric changes under different settings (as the hyperparameters were selected based on the lowest MAE on the validation set).
-We observe that CMU-MOSI is sensitive to changes in $\lambda$ but relatively robust to changes in $\beta$, whereas CMU-MOSI (OOD) is sensitive to variations in both parameters.
-In contrast, on CH-SIMS and CMU-MOSEI, the model performance remains relatively stable with respect to changes in both $\lambda$ and $\beta$.

-These findings indicate that properly tuning the strengths of disentanglement and causal intervention is particularly important for out-of-distribution scenarios, which aligns with the trends observed in the main text when analyzing changes in Acc2.
-Notably, we also find that when $\lambda$ is set to the specific value of 0.5, the performance on both CMU-MOSI and CMU-MOSI (OOD) drops significantly, suggesting that $\lambda$ should be tuned carefully.
-The model performance appears more stable on the larger English dataset (CMU-MOSEI) and the Chinese dataset (CH-SIMS).
-Overall, MMCI achieves consistently competitive performance under most hyperparameter settings, demonstrating its robustness.
+Overall, the model is relatively insensitive to variations in $\lambda$, but more sensitive to $\beta$.
+When $\beta$ is set to a relatively small value (e.g., 0.2), the model achieves strong performance.
+However, as $\beta$ increases (e.g., to 1.0), performance drops significantly on both datasets.
+This is because overly strong causal intervention overemphasizes the removal of confounding factors, thereby disrupting the feature fusion process essential for effective multimodal understanding.
+Interestingly, setting $\lambda$ to 1.0 yields performance that even surpasses the reported results, suggesting that careful hyperparameter tuning can further improve MMCI.
+In general, our method is not overly sensitive to these hyperparameters.
+As shown in Fig.~\ref{fig:para}, MMCI consistently outperforms the strongest baseline across a wide range of hyperparameter settings.